-Shockwave therapy or extracorporeal shockwave therapy is a safe, effective and evidenced based treatment for chronic pain and musculoskeletal injuries.
+Shockwave therapy is a safe, effective and evidenced based treatment for pain and musculoskeletal injuries.
 As a relatively new treatment modality in musculoskeletal medicine, shockwave therapy has gained a strong reputation as the go to therapy for chronic dysfunction and pain in certain tissues.

 How does it work?

 A shockwave is an intense short energy wave that travels faster than the speed of sound.
 Once this wave contacts musculoskeletal tissue, a chain of physiological effects occur which results in the facilitation of the healing process.
-Shockwaves break down tissue that has become injured and is failing to heal.
-Scar tissue and calcifications are broken down, and increased blood circulation to the area is initiated which in turn accelerates the body’s own healing processes.
+Shockwaves assist with the bodies ability to break down tissue that has become injured and is failing to heal.
+Scar tissue and calcifications are then broken down, and increased blood circulation to the area is initiated which in turn accelerates the body’s own healing processes.
 In a sense, the shockwave stimulates your body’s own healing response without the need for medications.